roblib/islandora_pydio_bridge/README.md

 ## Introduction

-Allows Pydio users to ingest directly into Islandora from within the Pydio application.
+Allows Pydio users to Export files and folders directly to Islandora from within the Pydio application.

 Based on work done by [Simon Fraser University](https://github.com/axfelix/sfudora) This fork of the module removes reference to "Ajaxplorer", replaces them with "Pydio".
 Replaces